PRECISION BREEDING UNLOCKS THE NATURAL HEALTH BENEFITS INSIDE ANIMAL DNA

 ENVIRONMENT

-Better breeding practices that elevate the health and well-being of animals equate better quality-of-lives for consumers, the economy, the planet and the animals themselves.
-The growing knowledge of genes and mechanisms of disease resilience are enabling breeders to enhance disease resilience through genetics.
+Adopting enhanced breeding practices that prioritize the health and well-being of animals leads to improved quality of life for farmers & consumers alike, boosts the economy, contributes to environmental well-being.
+The expanding knowledge of genes and disease resilience mechanisms empowers breeders to augment disease resistance through genetic interventions.

 Ways we can improve animal health and well-being